AndisKrams/Analogue-Sound-World/README.md

 * Heading elements have quantico font and serif as a fallback.
 Headings are in light gray colour with less contrast than smaller text.
 * Navbar and footer have bright background colour and dark font colour.
 * Links are set inconspicuously in surrounding text using websites custom colors.

-## Site features

-* Navigation fixed on the top of the screen with a toggle dropdown button for smaller screen sizes.
-On left side are logo image with link to homepage.
-* Products list consisting of cards with representative images for visual engagement.
-Where applicable links to producers' websites are embedded in card headers.
-* Information about reselling vintage instruments with pop-up contact form for enquiries.
-* Footer with stores contact details and opening times; links to social media sites.

-### Features Left to Implement

 ## Technologies used